Neural Window Decoder for SC-LDPC Codes: Neural Non-Uniform Schedules for the NWD

-In this section, we propose a systematic method to optimize the non-uniform schedule based on the training result.
-In the non-uniform schedule, some CNs are deactivated and do not update their messages.
-The deactivated CNs transmit the same output as in the previous iteration.
+In this section, we propose a systematic method to optimize the non-uniform schedule of the NWD based on its training result.
+In a non-uniform schedule, certain CNs skip updating their messages; instead, they forward the output from the previous iteration.